12 Ideas For Year-End Planning With Stock Compensation (Part 1)

 Need For Multi-Year Planning Continues

-With tax reform, tax planning is more important than ever.
-Whenever you are considering exercising stock options or selling stock at year-end, you want to know your tax bracket.
-Even with the lower tax rates that took effect in 2018, you still want to consider the income thresholds that would trigger a higher tax rate (see the tax tables above and in a related article).
+Tax planning is more important than ever.
+Whenever you are considering exercising stock options or selling stock at year-end, you want to know your tax bracket and your predictions for future tax-rate changes.
+You want to consider the income thresholds in 2022 that would trigger a higher tax rate (see the tax tables above and in a related article).
 In general, you want to do the following:

 - Keep your yearly income under the thresholds for higher tax rates.